Dynamics and universal scaling of Worthington jets in the cavity-free regime: Jet dynamics

-Now that the geometric features of the jet are clarified qualitatively, we proceed to a quantitative analysis.
-With a comprehensive set of experimental data, dimensional analysis provides a direct and effective method to relate the maximum height of the jet $h$ to the following experimental parameters: the density and diameter of the sphere $\rho_s$ and $D$, the impact velocity $U_0$, gravitational acceleration $g$, contact angle of the sphere with water $\theta_s$, kinetic viscosity $\nu$, surface tension coefficient $\sigma$ and density $\rho_w$ of water.
-By non-dimensionalizing with $D$, $\rho_w$, and $g$, the relationship between $h$ and the above parameters can be expressed as
+Having qualitatively characterized the geometric features of the jet, we now proceed to a quantitative investigation of its dynamics.
+Based on the assumption that the kinetic energy of the sphere is converted into the potential energy of the jet, \citet{Watson2018} proposed a linear relation $H_j\propto H_s$, which, to our knowledge, has been the only scaling for this problem in the cavity-free regime.
+In Fig.~\ref{Fig:Hj-Hs}, we plot this relationship for all our experimental data across various impact parameters and liquid properties, whose points are dispersed within a wide band.
+Although the trend $H_j\propto H_s$ generally holds for each individual configuration, this simple linear relation neglects other governing parameters and therefore offers limited predictive accuracy.
+Our goal here is to reveal the underlying physics and find a universal scaling that collapses all the data in Fig.~\ref{Fig:Hj-Hs}.

-where $\mathrm{Fr}=2H/D$, $\mathrm{We}=2gH\rho_wD/\sigma$, and $\mathrm{Re}=\sqrt{2gH} D/\nu$ are Froude, Weber, and Reynolds numbers, respectively.
-In the range of our experiments, the Reynolds number $\mathrm{Re}>O(10^5)$ is sufficiently large to render the effect of viscosity negligible.
-The dimensionless number $\rho_s / \rho_w$ reflects the density ratio between the sphere and water, which is bonded with $\theta_s$ together for spheres made of the same material.
-Because these two factors cannot be controlled independently in experiments, they are excluded from our dimensional analysis for simplicity.
+With the comprehensive set of experimental data, dimensional analysis provides a direct and effective method to relate the maximum jet height $H_j$ to the following experimental parameters: the density and diameter of the sphere $\rho_s$ and $D_s$, the impact velocity $U_s\approx \sqrt{2gH_s}$, gravitational acceleration $g$, contact angle of the sphere $\theta_s$, density $\rho_l$, surface tension coefficient $\sigma$, and viscosity $\mu$ of the working liquid.
+By non-dimensionalizing with $D_s$, $\rho_l$, and $g$, the functional relationship between $H_j$ and the above parameters can be expressed as